IU-PR/Capstone_project/content/docs/2024/A-Shot/week04.md

 [Here](https://forms.gle/M3eoJdfNbbahjobx9)

 The feedback we received was incredibly insightful and highlighted several important issues that required prompt attention.
-For example, one user noted that "The image preview delays noticeably when navigating between photos."
+For example, one user noted that "the image preview delays noticeably when navigating between photos."
 We addressed this issue after receiving the feedback.
 Another user mentioned, "... too much space for sidebars or between folders and groups."
-Recognizing the significant impact this had on user experience, we prioritized and going to fix this issue.
+Recognizing the significant impact this had on user experience, we prioritized and are going to fix this issue.
 Additionally, feedback regarding the UI provided us with crucial insights that led to further enhancements.

 In summary, gathering direct feedback from users has proven to be extremely valuable.
 It brought several key issues to our attention and provided us with essential insights for future enhancements.
-We will ask users to test our application once more, to see how the fixes of the application have improved or worsened the opinion of our user in order to create the most User-friendly application
+We will ask users to test our application once more to see how the fixes have improved or worsened the opinion of our users in order to create the most user-friendly application.

 ## **Testing**